William F. Claxton

 William Francis Claxton (October 22, 1914 – February 11, 1996) was an American film and television producer, editor and director.
 He made a number of films for Robert L. Lippert.
 He also directed and produced episodes of Bonanza, the NBC-TV series Little House on the Prairie, and also directed episodes of the NBC-TV series Father Murphy, The Rifleman, The Twilight Zone, Fame, and The High Chaparral.

 Career

 Claxton got his start in Hollywood as a film editor in the 1940s, where he was employed an editor for Edward Small Productions, as he would move into directing of second feature films by 1950s and 1960s, and also delve into television directing during this period.

-During World War II, Claxton served in the U.S. Signal Corps as a captain.
+During World War II, Claxton served in the U.S. Army Signal Corps as a captain.
 Claxton worked under Frank Capra as a film editor on the Why We Fight series.
-Claxton worked alongside Theodor Seuss Geisel in the animation and film department of the United States Army.
+Claxton worked alongside Theodor Seuss Geisel (Dr. Seuss) in the animation and film department of the U.S. Army.